Cheapest Way to Ship Subscription Boxes

 |---|---|---|

-| Using one package type for every subscription boxes shipment | Oversized packaging increases postage and can trigger dimensional charges. | Define a packaging matrix by item size and order composition. |
+| Using one package type for every subscription boxes shipment | Oversized packaging increases postage and can trigger dimensional charges on every box, multiplied across your whole subscriber base. | Define a packaging matrix by item size and order composition, then save a preset per profile. |

-| Skipping carrier comparison at label purchase time | You miss cheaper services that vary by zone and delivery commitment. | Use multi-carrier rate comparison before buying every label. |
+| Skipping carrier comparison at label purchase time | You miss cheaper services that vary by zone and delivery commitment, and you eat the full 2026 increase at retail. | Rate-shop USPS, FedEx, and UPS before buying every label, or let Ship Intelligence pick the cheapest valid rate for you. |

 | Treating returns as an afterthought | Return labels issued ad hoc usually cost more and create support friction. | Predefine return options and pricing rules in your shipping workflow. |